silverstripe/cwp/docs/en/how-tos/caching.md

 It depends on the headers supplied by your site and your Incapsula options.
 If you absolutely don't want to use the cache make sure you supply a _Cache-Control_ header of "no-cache" and "max-age=0".
 You also need to avoid Incapsula "Aggressive" setting.

-If you are using [silverstripe-controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) you can apply a `NoopPolicy` to cancel any implicit policy on a specific controller - see the module's README instructon under "Overriding policies".
+If you are using [controllerpolicy](https://github.com/silverstripe-labs/silverstripe-controllerpolicy) you can apply a `NoopPolicy` to cancel any implicit policy on a specific controller - see the module's README instructon under "Overriding policies".

+**Q: How do I perform load testing on a CWP environment?**

+There are various triggers in the CWP infrastructure which could detect unusually high load as denial of service attacks (DDos), and temporarily deny access to the originating IPs.
+In order to perform load testing, you need to contact the CWP Service Desk to whitelist IPs for this purpose.

 *If you have any other questions, please contact the Service Desk.*